Case study // Gian Sandhu Biography

-A personal memoir that moved the hearts and minds of thousands of readers around the world
+A personal memoir moves thousands of readers around the world

 From an ignorant young Sikh still trying to figure out his place in the world, please pass my compliments to Gian Singh Sandhu for sharing his story and for his service to the community.
 His words made me cry, gave me hope, and instilled me with pride — in that order.